 The CDC’s Foodborne Disease Outbreak Surveillance System (FDOSS) collects data on foodborne illness outbreaks (“outbreaks” are when two or more people have a similar illness resulting from eating a common food).
 Between 2009 and 2015, there were 5,760 outbreaks reported, which resulted in more than 100,000 illnesses.

 What causes food poisoning?

 The food category responsible for the most outbreaks is chicken.
 Chicken?
 That’s right.
-Between 2009 and 2015, chicken was responsible for 3,114 outbreak-related illnesses, or 12 percent of all food poisoning cases.
-These are the 8 signs of food poisoning you need to look out for.
+Between 2009 and 2015, chicken was responsible for 3,114 outbreak-related illnesses, or 12% of all food poisoning cases.

 It’s a nutritious and healthy protein that’s perfect for dinner.
 (Here’s the proof!)
 It’s so easy and delicious that Americans eat more chicken every year than any other meat.
 Because we eat, and handle, so much chicken, there’s a greater chance of cross-contamination between raw and undercooked chicken and other foods.

 It’s important to make sure your chicken is handled safely and cooked thoroughly because undercooked chicken often contains illness-causing bacteria (including salmonella).
 The CDC makes the following recommendations:

 Place chicken in a plastic bag before putting in your shopping cart or refrigerator to prevent raw juices from contaminating other foods.

 Wash your hands with warm soapy water for 20 seconds before and after handling chicken.
 Use this expert-recommended technique.